December 28, 2018

 To our Valued Partners:

 BLA Partners, LLC d/b/a Aspenti Health™ & BLA of Massachusetts, LLC d/b/a Aspenti Health™ (collectively, “Aspenti”) maintain an active compliance program that reflects our commitment to conduct business in compliance with all federal, state and local laws.
-As a participant in federally funded healthcare programs, Aspenti provides this annual notice to providers to distribute information and education regarding laboratory compliance, billing and coding guidelines, and to inform our provider clients on the responsibilities we share.
+As a participant in federally funded healthcare programs, Aspenti provides this annual notice to providers to educate providers regarding laboratory compliance, billing and coding guidelines, and to inform our provider clients on the responsibilities we share.

 This annual notice specifies current Medicare/Medicaid program requirements and Aspenti policies.
 Please carefully review the information.